Meet the team

 Head of Provision and DSL

-Daniela is our Operations Director and is responsible for everything that happens in the workshops.
+Daniela is our Head of Provision and is responsible for everything that happens in the Provision.
 She is passionate about supporting those young people who don’t fit into mainstream education.
-She has worked in education for over 17 years, including Primary and Secondary, and in Alternative Provision.
+She has worked in education for over 18 years, including Primary and Secondary, and in Alternative Provision.

 Jay Mills